October 17, 2022

 What do you need to communicate?
 Are business results not where they should be?
 Do staffing changes need to be made?
 Are there undesired behaviors that need to change?

-What do you want your audience(s) to think, feel and/or do?
+What do you want your audience(s) to know, feel and/or do?

 - Consider how they might feel and receive the information you want to share.